jcreek/jcreek.github.io/docs/home-server/generative-ai/ollama.md

   - mistral
 ---

-# Installing Ollama with a ChatGPT-like web UI
+# How to install Ollama with a ChatGPT-like web UI

 _2024-01-10_